 What can you do?

-- Remember to use reusable water bottles and coffee cups
+- remember to use reusable water bottles and coffee cups

-- If you don’t need a plastic straw or stirrer then don’t use them, ask for a paper straw instead
+- if you don’t need a plastic straw or stirrer then don’t use them, ask for a paper straw instead

-- Ask yourself, can I recycle or compost this?
+- ask yourself, can I recycle or compost this?

-Items banned and alternatives
+Items banned in Scotland and list of alternatives

-Plastic cutlery (knives, forks, spoons & chopsticks)
+Plastic cutlery (knives, forks, spoons, chopsticks)

 Traditional tableware, paper, metal or bamboo plates